All the inviter solutions for web apps that I have found on internet

 But first, here is an illustration to quickly show how OAuth2 works.

-Knowing the format of the Google API response, I simply store the response in a temporary XML file that I later parse to extract the name and email of the user who is sending the invite.
+response in a temporary XML file that I later parse to extract the name

 A slight modification for a big change.
 You can get the full code here.
 I expect to do the same for the other email services that provide an API.